ysasson-portfolio/text-analytics-spring-2026/assignment1/docs/AI_usage_Log.md

 ### Why did I modify it?

 I followed up and asked if there was a way to run it without using a map function because it was still taking too long.
 I modified it because I wanted to make sure that I understood the code and that it would work with my data.
+(Code was updated in section 5.3)